 - Providing support for workers around mental health and wellbeing.
-This could include advice or telephone support. - See Appendix for advice on who is in the clinically extremely vulnerable and clinically vulnerable groups.
+This could include advice or telephone support. - See current guidance for advice on who is in the clinically extremely vulnerable and clinically vulnerable groups. - Discussing safest possible roles for clinically extremely vulnerable workers who are returning to the workplace.